 My Employer Won’t Report My Injury, Now What?

 If your employer doesn’t report your injury, then you will have to report it yourself.
 Your employer should have the information about whichever insurance company provides your company’s workers’ compensation insurance.

 One of the most common reasons a workers’ compensation claim is denied is due to the improper filing of a claim.
 For example, let’s say you report your injury and on the form, it states that you have a hurt lower back.
 When the insurance company compares this to the doctor's evaluation, they see that your lower back wasn’t mentioned.
 This may lead them to believe that you are submitting a false report, which can lead to an investigation.
 This may involve:

 Closely analyzing your work experience, education, and earnings

 Requiring you to complete an assessment of your ability to perform work-related tasks

 Insurance companies will use any excuse they can to deny a claim and protect their profit.
-Because of this, it’s important to work with a trusted team of Florida workers’ compensation attorneys to ensure that you have the best chance at seeking the compensation you deserve.
+Because of this, it’s important to work with a trusted team of workers’ compensation attorneys to ensure that you have the best chance at seeking the compensation you deserve.